coreylweathers/personal-website/deployment.md

 1. **Trigger**: The workflow runs on every push to `main` branch
 2. **Build**: Hugo builds the site using the production environment
-3. **Configuration**: The workflow creates `config/production/params.toml` with your form ID from GitHub Secrets
+3. **Configuration**: The workflow creates `config/production/params.toml` with your form ID and Google Analytics ID from GitHub Secrets
 4. **Deploy**: The built site is deployed to GitHub Pages

 ### 5. Important Notes

-- ✅ **Sensitive data stays secure**: Your form ID is stored as a GitHub Secret, not in your code
+- ✅ **Sensitive data stays secure**: Your form ID and Google Analytics ID are stored as GitHub Secrets, not in your code
 - ✅ **Automatic deployment**: Every push to `main` triggers a new deployment
 - ✅ **Production configuration**: The workflow automatically uses production settings
 - ✅ **No manual config files needed**: The production config is created during the build process
+- ✅ **Analytics tracking**: Google Analytics is automatically enabled in production builds

 **Security:** Never commit your actual `config/production/params.toml` file to Git.
 The GitHub Actions workflow will create it automatically using your stored secrets.